Joyce Linehan: Band manager

 Linehan first worked in Boston's underground rock scene, booking bands into small local clubs.
 Eventually this led her to becoming a manager.
-She managed the Smithereens, Six Finger Satellite and the Lemonheads.
+She managed the Smithereens, Six Finger Satellite, and the Lemonheads.

 Record labels

 In the 1990s, Linehan took a job as promotions director and talent scout at Sub Pop, a Seattle label that was later acquired by Warner Brothers and launched the grunge band Nirvana into mainstream stardom.
 Linehan's Dorchester home served as the East Coast offices of Sub Pop.

 When Linehan left Sub Pop, she became the manager of the Pernice Brothers.
 Linehan and Joe Pernice later decided to create their own label, called Ashmont Records.
 Their label released numerous records including Yours, Mine and Ours, by the Pernice Brothers, released in 2003.
 The two also co-wrote the book Pernice to Me: a chronicle of disagreements between Linehan and Pernice, most of which has appeared on Twitter.

 She owned a house on Burt Street in Dorchester, Massachusetts, which the Phoenix once called the "most famous and best-loved rock-and-roll crash pad in Boston history."
-Bikini Kill, Smashing Pumpkins, Elliott Smith, the Jesus Lizard, and Stereolab all stayed there over the years.
+Bikini Kill, Smashing Pumpkins, Elliott Smith, The Jesus Lizard, and Stereolab all stayed there over the years.

 Public relations and arts

-Linehan was the President of Ashmont Media, a public relations company that specializes in the development of media campaigns for arts and culture groups in the Boston area.
-Some of her clients include ArtsEmerson, Fruitlands Museum, Handel & Haydn Society and Institute of Contemporary Art.
+Linehan was the president of Ashmont Media, a public relations company that specializes in the development of media campaigns for arts and culture groups in the Boston area.
+Some of her clients include ArtsEmerson, Fruitlands Museum, Handel and Haydn Society and the Institute of Contemporary Art, Boston.
 She is also the founder of the Dorchester Arts Collaborative.